Islamic State of Iraq: 2011 US designation

 On 4 October 2011, the United States Department of State listed ISI leader Abu Bakr al-Baghdadi as a Specially Designated Global Terrorist, and announced a reward of US$10 million for information leading to his capture or death.
+After his death, ISI reorganized in the multiple provinces of Iraq and increased his operation in 2021, such as attacks in Kirkuk, Diyala Province, Salah al-Din Governorate and Baghdad.
+To it date there were 8.000 fighters in the province.